Benoît Sokal: Biography

 Benoît Sokal was born in Brussels in 1954.
-According to him, his grandfather was an Austrian General of the cavalry of Ukrainian Jewish origin who had to fled for Belgium in 1939 with the help of a German officer he knew since 1914, crossing all Eastern Europe while surviving the Nazis.
+According to him, his grandfather was an Austrian General of the cavalry of Ukrainian Jewish origin who had fled to Belgium in 1939 with the help of a German officer he knew since 1914, crossing all of Eastern Europe while surviving the Nazis.
 Sokal studied at the École Supérieure des Arts Saint-Luc in Brussels, together with many contemporary Belgian comic artists like François Schuiten.
 He began drawing for À Suivre magazine in 1978.
 He created the Inspector Canardo series, featuring a depressed anthropomorphic duck detective with a penchant for cigarettes, alcohol and femmes fatales, before working on other titles.

 In 1983 he moved to Reims, France.
 Later he joined the software developer Microïds and designed the adventure games Amerzone, Syberia and Syberia II (published by Microïds, the adventure game label of Anuman Interactive).
 He then founded his own game company, White Birds Productions, where he created the adventure game Paradise published through Ubisoft.

 He died on 28 May 2021 after a battle with long-term illness.